kiryu-victor/kiryu-victor/README.md

   - Relational DB modeling
   - MySQL and Oracle DB
   - Use of PL/SQL
-- Access to data
+- Data access
   - Connection to DB
   - Persistance with JPA
   - Use of Hibernate ORM
 - Interface development
   - NetBeans for GUI design for Java
-  - Implementation of the MVC pattern
+  - Patterns implementation
   - Component creation (i.e. creating a table which takes data from a DB)
 - English
-  - Yes, the very language I'm writing in right now, but as you all know it is ~~almost~~ a MUST
+  - Yes, the very language I'm writing in right now, but as you all know it is a MUST

 ### Third year:
 - *Multimedia programming and mobile devices*
-  - *Android Studio and maybe Unity with C#?
-Probably some Kotlin*
+  - ~~*Android Studio and maybe Unity with C#?
+Probably some Kotlin*~~
+  - React Native with Expo
+  - Initiation to programming in Unity
   - More info to come
 - *Programming of services and processes*
-  - *Multithreading and multiprocess programming, programming using secure techniques...*
+  - Multithreading and multiprocess programming
-  - More info to come
+  - Programming using secure techniques...
 - Business management systems
-  - *For what I know so far: ERP-CRM*
-  - More info to come
+  - ERP-CRM with Odoo.
+  - Odoo modules creation with Python.
 - Practice in a job environment
   - I think it reflect the idea better than 'Job environment practice'
 - End of studies project
-  - I have no idea what they will ask us to do in specific, but I guess it's going to be a project involving all we've learnt so far and its corresponding report and documentation
+  - I have no idea what they will ask us to do in specific, but I guess it's going to be a project involving all we've learnt so far and its corresponding report and documentation.
-  - I don't know if they will force us to use Java, as it is the core programming language we've seen so far, or if they will let us use any other.
+  - ~~I don't know if they will force us to use Java, as it is the core programming language we've seen so far, or if they will let us use any other.~~
+  - It will be done in React Native.
+  - More info to come.

 On the self-taught side of things, I'll be trying to post some other projects too, either in Java, because it's what we are using on class right now, or in other languages like C#, Python or any other that I find myself learning and using in a future.